Start Printed Page 74758

-In accordance with section 781(b) of the Act and 19 CFR 351.225(1)(3), the Department will continue to direct CBP to suspend liquidation and to require a cash deposit of estimated duties at the rate applicable to the exporter on all unliquidated entries of innerspring units from Malaysia produced by Reztec that were entered, or withdrawn from warehouse, for consumption on or after May 23, 2012, the date of initiation of the anticircumvention inquiry.
+In accordance with section 781(b) of the Act and 19 CFR 351.225(1)(3), the Department will continue to direct CBP to suspend liquidation and to require a Start Printed Page 74759cash deposit of estimated duties at the rate applicable to the exporter on all unliquidated entries of innerspring units from produced in and/or exported from Malaysia by Goldon that were entered, or withdrawn from warehouse, for consumption on or after December 22, 2014, the date of initiation of the anticircumvention inquiry.

 Notice to Parties

-This final affirmative circumvention determination is published in accordance with section 781(b) of the Act and 19 CFR 351.225.Start Signature
+This final affirmative circumvention determination is published in accordance with section 781(b) of the Act and 19 CFR 351.225(h).

 BILLING CODE 3510-DS-P